 If something sounds too good to be true, it probably is.
-With no such thing as a free lunch, it seems an easy solution disable your website for the time you are away.
+With no such thing as a free lunch, it seems an easy solution to take your website offline for the time you are away.
 But we’re saying, no, don’t do it and here’s why:

 - Whenever your website is live, it will be repeatedly indexed by search engines.
 If you take it offline, it won’t be.

-- If a website is offline, it will not show up in search engine results.
-You end up losing the SEO benefit of remaining online.
+- If a website is offline, it will not show up in search engine results and you end up losing the SEO benefit of remaining online.
 When you do go back online, your previous SEO rankings may have dropped off.

 What Can I Do with My Website When I’m Away?

 When it’s time to take a holiday, there are a few SEO friendly things you can do to your website.
 They are: